Campus Box D-127

 The well being of our student body is important at Concord University.

-Concord University dining services are provided by Aramark Higher Education located in the Jerry and Jean Beasley Student Center.
+Concord University dining services are provided by Aramark Higher Education located in the Jean and Jerry L. Beasley Student Center.
 The dining hall is conveniently located on the main floor of the Student Center and several other eateries including Subway, South of Sicily, Grille Works and a café featuring Starbucks coffee can be found on the first floor.
 The Dining Services offers three different meals plans for residential students.
 Commuter students may purchase a meal plan online after fees have been assessed by going to https://apps.concord.edu/mealplan/